turtlecoin/masari-webwallet/php_api_src/README.md

-﻿# Plenteum fork of Masari Web Wallet - Fully client-side
+﻿# TurtleCoin fork of Masari Web Wallet - Fully client-side

 The contents of this folder are the original php based API code from the masari webwallet.